top of page

 c.
 He refused to say the Lord's Prayer at the beginning of his classes at Oxford.

-The church felt it would lose control of the parishioners if they could read the Bible for themselves.
+The church felt it would lose control of the parishioners if they could read and understand the Bible for themselves.

 a.
 Dante.